-The following example procedure assumes that you have set up three servers on localhost, on ports 1389, 2389 and 3389.
+This example illustrates configuring a variety of assured replication policies.
+In practice it's common for all servers to have the same policy.
+The following example assumes that three servers are configured on localhost, on ports 1389, 2389 and 3389.
 Note that each server has a default Replication Assurance Policy with no assurance levels set.